Gruntfuggly/format-modified/README.md

 Normally the configuration file that will be used for the current file is shown in the status bar.
 If you want to hide it, set this to false. *Note: You can also right click on it to hide it, but you'll have to do it in every window.*

+`format-modified.formatWholeDocumentOnFailure`

+When the diffs for the file can't be generated (if the file is not tracked in git, for example) the default behaviour is to format the whole file (if possible).
+Set this to false if you want the file to remain unchanged.

 ### Notes

 Using the **Format Modified: Set Configuration File** will update `format-modified.configurationFileMapping` in your *Workspace settings*.
 Globs which match multiple files should be defined in your *User settings*.